 What prevents reaching these stages is often not stress or anxiety, but simply an unfavorable thermal environment: an overheated room, absence of peripheral cooling in the evening, a poorly synchronized circadian thermal clock.

-The thermal engineering of sleep is not a metaphor.
-It is literally the optimization of a physical parameter on which the biology of recovery depends.
+The thermal engineering of sleep is not a metaphor: it is literally the optimization of a physical parameter on which the biology of recovery depends.
 The body is a thermodynamic system.

 One obstacle remains that thermal engineering alone cannot resolve: mental rumination.
 When physical conditions are met but the mind refuses to let go, a technique from cognitive science offers an effective lever.
 The cognitive shuffle, developed by researcher Luc Beaudoin, consists of generating random words starting with the same letter, then briefly visualizing each word without seeking coherence.
 This task mimics the brain's natural functioning during sleep onset, when thoughts become disconnected and nonlinear.
 The randomness prevents rumination, and the absence of stakes deactivates problem-solving mode.
 It is a valuable behavioral complement to the physiological interventions described above.